 If you need help overcoming your cravings for sugar and carbs, you can find the support you need in my toolkit for breaking sugar and carb addiction, which can be downloaded instantly.

-Additionally, your threshold can change throughout your lifetime in response to other factors like age, stage of life, stress levels, exposure to toxins, degree of metabolic damage, level of physical activity, other health conditions that may exist, and where you are in the healing process, so it frequently needs adjusted.
+Additionally, your threshold can change throughout your lifetime in response to other factors like age, stage of life, stress levels, exposure to toxins, the degree of metabolic damage, level of physical activity, other health conditions that may exist, and where you are in the healing process, so it frequently needs adjusting.
 The following page can provide more information for determining your carb intake.

-Next you will need to determine which foods you should consume to acquire your macronutrients.
+Next, you will need to determine which foods you should consume to acquire your macronutrients.
 This too will be shaped by a wide variety of circumstances that varies from person to person.

 Bare Bones Paleo

-We all begin with the bare bones Paleo guidelines and then refine them to meet our unique individual needs.
+We all begin with the bare-bones Paleo guidelines and then refine them to meet our unique individual needs.
 The following foods are the basic food groups that constitute the Paleo diet.

 - Animal protein (beef, bison, poultry, wild game)

 - Fish and seafood